tomreyn/scripts/README.md

 # Script collection

-These are just a couple scripts which may seem worth retaining.
+These are just a few scripts which may seem worth retaining.

 ## align_check